myclasp/clasp-server/README.md

 ## Installing and running for the first time:

-1. Install docker and docker-compose
+1. Install docker and docker-compose, or on OSx just install [docker toolbox](https://docs.docker.com/engine/installation/mac/)

 2. Setup environment configs: